Explain why golf has 18 holes?

 In detail, for those interested!

-The standardization of 18 holes
+The definitive integration of the 18 holes worldwide.

 Did you know?